7 Signs of Dehydration in Dogs and How To Prevent It

 Serious cases of dehydration could lead to internal organ failure, as well as impaired muscle function.
 This should be addressed by a vet ASAP in case loss of consciousness or kidney failure occur.

 When unexpected accidents or illnesses strike, getting your pup the best care possible is a top priority–but vet bills can get out of hand.
-That’s why Pumpkin Dog Insurance plans help pay 90% back on eligible vet bills for accidents and illnesses.
+That’s why Pumpkin Dog Insurance plans offer up to 90% cash back on eligible vet bills for accidents and illnesses.

 REFERENCES